madreain/MadreainNote/README.md

 # MadreainNote

-This is a repository of Mac applications, software, tools
+Keep track of the details of your work, including Mac software, Android development, etc

 [English](README.md) | [中文](README-zh.md)